longhorn/longhorn/enhancements/20240314-recurring-and-manual-full-backup-support.md

 #### Manual Full Backup

-1. When creating backup, users can check the checkbox `Full Backup: []` or add the parameters to the spec `backup-mode: full`.
+1. When creating backup, users can check the checkbox `Full Backup: []` or assign `BackupMode: full` to the spec.
 2. The backup will be full backup.
 3. Maybe adjust the UI to make the process more simple